Last Updated on March 21, 2023 by Prepbytes

 Some Frequently Asked Questions on the super Keyword in Java are listed below.

-Ques 2.
-Can the super keyword in Java be used in a static method?
+Q3: Can the super keyword be used in static methods?

-Ques 3.
-What happens if the super keyword in Java is not used in a constructor?
+Q4: What happens if the super keyword is not explicitly used in a subclass constructor?